Victa/curtain.js/readme.md

-Sliding.js
+Curtain.js
 ========================================

 **Please be lenient.
 I'm currently working on the plugin.**

 This plugin allows you to create a web page with multiple fixed panels that unroll with an amusing effect.
+Exactly like a curtain rises.

-To navigate, you can use your keyboard instead the scrollbar or your mousewheel to navigate into the document.
+To navigate, you can use your keyboard instead the scrollbar or mousewheel to navigate into the document.
 But that's not all, there is more features!
-For example, you can easily add a fixed element or multiple "steps" elements into a pannel.
+For example, you can easily add a fixed element or multiple "steps" element inside a pannel.

 I created this plugin for the upcoming website of my friend [Etienne](http://artographik.fr/).
 And I decided to deliver this one as an open source project.
 I would like you to note that the transition effect between two panels is extensively inspired by http://editsquarterly.com